Anna Maria Alberghetti: Professional career

 Alberghetti also appeared in 1955's The Last Command, which starred Sterling Hayden, and had the female lead in the Western Duel at Apache Wells in 1957.

 In 1959, the 22-year-old Alberghetti played the lead in "The Conchita Vasquez Story" of NBC's Wagon Train.
 She was cast as part of a gang of Comancheros who intend to attack the wagon train to steal rifles headed to the United States Army.
 Instead, she decides to leave the Comancheros and move west after she falls in love with scout Flint McCullough, played by Robert Horton.
 Tragically, as the episode ends, Conchita is killed by a bullet from her own people when they ambush the wagon train.

-On March 1, 1961, she appeared as a guest contestant on the television series I've Got A Secret.
-She guest-starred on The Andy Williams Show on March 28, 1963, and performed on The Hollywood Palace variety program's episode of May 2, 1964.
+On March 1, 1961, she appeared as a guest contestant on the television series I've Got a Secret.
+She guest-starred on The Andy Williams Show on March 28, 1963 and performed on The Hollywood Palace variety program's episode of May 2, 1964.

 She appeared as a mystery guest on What's My Line on November 23, 1958.
 She appeared for a second mystery-guest appearance on April 30, 1961.
 In 1965, Alberghetti went on tour and performed on stage with Bob Hope in Okinawa for U.S. servicemen.

+She also appeared as herself in an episode of the comedy show Fractured Flickers, talking with the host Hans Conreid.

 Alberghetti has toured in many theatrical productions and continues with her popular one-woman cabaret act.
-She had roles in a pair of 2001 films, The Whole Shebang and Friends & Family.
+She had roles in a pair of 2001 films: The Whole Shebang and Friends & Family.

 Alberghetti appeared in television commercials for Good Seasons salad dressing during the 1970s and early 1980s, where she was cast as "The Good Seasons Lady".

+There are some references to Alberghetti in the novel Rosemary's Baby by Ira Levin, amongst which, in one of Rosemary's dreams, she is seen, tiny, in the filigree silver ball on the Pope's ring.
+The author describes how Terry Gionoffrio, a fellow tenant in the Bramford, resembles Alberghetti.
+(Victoria Vetri in the film version).